 Increase your chances of getting a place

-Planning on registering your child in a nursery or primary school or in the 1st year of secondary school for the 2023-2024 school year?
+Planning on registering your child in a nursery or primary school or in the 1st year of secondary school?
 Then you have to apply for a place first.
 Whether your child gets a place depends on several factors.
 Places are assigned to children that have applied based on priority rules and established order criteria.
 More information on how places are assigned.

 Keep in mind the following tips to have a better chance of getting a place: